-Generally, eligibility is limited to debtors that are engaged in commercial activity and have less than $2,725,625 in total secured and unsecured debt, of which at least half comes from business activities.
+Generally, eligibility is limited to debtors that are engaged in commercial activity and have less than $7.5 million in total secured and unsecured debt (as of 2023), of which at least half comes from business activities.
 (There is an exclusion for single-asset real estate operations.)
-During the COVID-19 pandemic, the CARES Act temporarily extended the debt ceiling to $7.5 million until March 2022.

 Filing Under Subchapter V

 A debtor must specifically state that they are filing under Subchapter V, or the bankruptcy will be treated as a standard Chapter 11 bankruptcy.
 The debtor must submit a balance sheet, cash flow statements, a statement of operations, and federal tax returns to the court with their bankruptcy petition.

 Subchapter V Documents